adharris0001/BitOpt/README.md

 **Known Issues**

+**Chart View**

+The scene loads twice and lags a bit when loading up

+**Login and SignUp Views**

+When switching between views with a menubar and views without a menubar (as in switching from About Us to Login via the Logout button), a NullPointerException is thrown for unknown reasons.
+This, however, does not seem to hinder the performance of the rest of the app.

 **Portfolio View**

 Formatting of the list view isn’t perfect, some displayed values are not aligned with other values that are displayed